Information Updated March 2020

 Delano Helping Hands food shelf, located in the Delano Community Education building, 140 Elm Ave., Delano, Minnesota 55328.
 The food shelf was founded in 1985, and it is supported entirely by volunteer efforts.

-The Delano Jaycees was founded in 1981, and currently has about 30 alumni and current members that generally meet the third Tuesday of the month at Caliber Home Loans at 7 p.m.
+The Delano Jaycees were founded in 1981, and currently have about 30 alumni and current members that generally meet the third Tuesday of the month at Dave’s Town Club at 7:30 p.m.

 The purpose of the organization is to provide community service, improve members’ leadership abilities, and promote personal growth and professional development.